 Hostels are available in the cities – a bed in a dorm room can cost between £10-£30 per night, so it’s a significant saving compared to hotels!
 Keep in mind that in London, hostel prices can be a bit higher.

-Airbnb is another good platform for booking accommodation in the UK.
+Airbnb is another good platform for booking accommodation, and there are amazing options for Airbnb in the UK.
 If you are traveling with family or a group of friends you can rent an entire apartment or house which might be cheaper than booking hotel rooms or hostel beds.
 If you are traveling alone you can rent a room in someone’s house, it’s cheap, you can meet local people, and save by cooking for yourself.

 If you don’t mind braving Britain’s unpredictable weather, camping is also an option.
 Campsite pitches cost around £20 per night.
 Holiday parks also have self-contained static caravans to rent – these are expensive in the summer but extremely cheap from October – April.
 Prices start from around £150 for a week!
 However, you will usually need your own vehicle to reach campsites and caravan sites.